msdrigg/Roam/docs/src/pages/upcoming-work.md

         -   Don’t mark a newly scanned device as selected automatically unless it was done in a foreground scan or a user added device
     -   Add broadcast interface, scan range and parse the flags properly for display in debug interface
     -   Ensure all my logs are not sensitized
-        -   Cannot connect to <private> because of ...
-        -   Found SSDP service at <private>
-        -   Changing empty target from <private> to...
-        -   Received successful ecp response <private>
-        -   Transferring devices <private> to watch
     -   Make custom menu bar icon

 ## Improve Testing